zmartzone/lua-resty-openidc/README.md

 ## Sessions and Locking

-The `authenicate` function returns the current session object as its forth return argument.
-If you have configured lua-resty-session to use a server side storade backend that uses locking, the session may still be locked when it is returned.
+The `authenticate` function returns the current session object as its forth return argument.
+If you have configured lua-resty-session to use a server side storage backend that uses locking, the session may still be locked when it is returned.
 In this case you may want to close it explicitly